anupamabhay/Registration-Form-JavaFX/README.md

 # RegistrationForm-JavaFX
-GUI based registration form using JavaFX
+* GUI based registration form using JavaFX
+* (focuses more on the UI aspect rather than the functionality)